RandomFeatures/Fluffy/README.md

 ## Fluffy III

-Now this one was almost and acutal game!
+Now this one was almost an acutal game!
 Fluffy III added:
 * Multiple different attacks/spells
 * A large variety of enemies